 Before You Go

-How to Find It: Follow the brown signs from the small green in the centre of the village.
+Access: The short path leading to the chapel is slghtly uneven.
+To reach the site follow the brown signs from the small green in the centre of the village.

 Parking: Please park considerately on Chisbury Lane.
 The chapel can be reached by walking 300 metres on an uphill track.